 10 Tsar Osvoboditel Blvd.
 5th floor

-We organize exhibitions, performances, screenings, events and discussions to support Bulgarian art locally and abroad, while opening up the local context to international artists, curators and writers.
-Our program involves collaborations with similar independent organizations as well as with larger public institutions, at home and across Europe, such as Art in General - New York, David Dale Gallery - Glasgow, Jindřich Chalupecký Society - Prague, Е.М.М.А - Madrid, Alma Mater Gallery at the Sofia University and National Library in Sofia.
+Swimming Pool presents exhibitions, performances, publications and other projects in order to nourish awareness and generate invention, both locally and as part of an international community.
+Our program involves collaborations with similar independent organizations, as well as with larger public institutions, such as Art in General - New York, David Dale Gallery - Glasgow, Jindřich Chalupecký Society - Prague, Е.М.М.А - Madrid, Alma Mater Gallery at the Sofia University and National Library in Sofia.